mjdamgaard/UP-Web-Project/README.md

 a limited number of web domains, instead of having these applications run on top of the entire web at once.

+*If the reader is not already familiar with (or interested in) the Semantic* *Web beforehand, they might want to skip (or skim) down to the next section.*

 This approach has the drawback that it is not immediately as decentralized as the conventional Semantic Web: If the latter would have ever taken off, it would have immediately been as decentralized as the World Wide Web.
 But the